 #3 Antiques Extravaganzas

 Adamstown, Pennsylvania is known as “The Antiques Capital of the USA,” thanks to events like Antiques Extravaganza.
 Antiques Extravaganza is held in Lancaster County and takes place three times a year.
-Vendors from all over the country flock to each Extravaganza, which stretch along 7 miles of Route 272 in picturesque Amish Country, making it the largest flea markets in Pennsylvania.
+Vendors from all over the country flock to each Extravaganza, which stretches along 7 miles of Route 272 in picturesque Amish Country, making it the largest flea markets in Pennsylvania.
 Along the way, you can browse thousands of dealers and stop in the city’s antique shops, many of which open early.

 You can spend a day or two at the Extravaganza and you still won’t see the bulk of the items, as the area boasts more than 5,000 flea market dealers.
 The variety of collectibles and antiques on display varies, but expect to see antique bottles, postcards, comics, toys, advertising memorabilia, genuine primitive craft, artifacts, and more.
 As you go through the town, you can just feel the antiquing excitement in the air.
 Expect to see many fellow collectors at Adamstown lodging and restaurants.